vishvAsa/notes/content/biology/organism/physiology/immune_system/cells/Agranulocyte/Leucocyte.md

 Can reignite antibodies during second exposure.

 ## Natural killer (NK) cells
-Go where non-neutralizing antibodies from B cells have bound to antigens on surface of infected cells.
+Goes where non-neutralizing antibodies from B cells have bound to antigens on surface of infected cells.
 Trigger apoptosis (cell death).